KlaraMartinsson/aussie-approved/README.md

 I made the background image myself in Photoshop with the australian flag that I took from [Pixabays website](https://pixabay.com/) I also took my icon for the browser tab from Pixabay.
 I used [Font Awesome](https://fontawesome.com/) for the feedback icon with the trophie.

 ### Code used
-I used a video from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) as tutorial for the backbone for the JavaScript.
+I used a video from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) as tutorial for the backbone of the JavaScript.
 I also used a video from [Coding Nepal](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=0s) for knowledge about making a timer and counting questions in the quiz.

 ## Acknowledgementes
 - My family and friends for checking out the webpage on their screens and giving critic.